Ranks Based on Strong Amalgamation Fraisse Classes: Classes

 To exhibit the hereditary property, fix $B \in \KK_0 \sstar \KK_1$ and let $A \subseteq B$.
 In particular, $A |_{L_0}$ is a $L_0$-substructure of $B |_{L_0}$, so $A |_{L_0} \in \KK_0$.
 Similarly, $A |_{L_1} \in \KK_1$.
 Thus, $A \in \KK_0 \sstar \KK_1$. \end{proof}

-\begin{expl} Note that algebraic triviality is necessary to conclude that the free superposition is even a \fraisse class.
+\begin{expl} Note that the strong amalgamation property is necessary to conclude that the free superposition is even a \fraisse class.
 For example, for each $t < 2$, let $L_t$ be the language with one unary predicate, $P_t$, and let $\KK_t$ be the class of all $L_t$-structures where at most one element satisfies $P_t$.
-This is clearly a \fraisse class, but is not algebraically trivial (it fails strong joint embedding if $A_0, A_1 \in \KK$ each have one element that satisfies $P_t$).
+This is clearly a \fraisse class, but does not have strong amalgamation.
 On the other hand, $\KK_0 \sstar \KK_1$ is not a \fraisse class, as it fails joint embedding.
 Let $A_0 = \{ a_0, a_1 \}$ where $P_0(a_0)$ and $P_1(a_1)$ and let $A_1 = \{ a_2 \}$ where $P_0(a_2)$ and $P_1(a_2)$.
 Then, there exists no $B \in \KK_0 \sstar \KK_1$ which embeds $A_0$ and $A_1$ simultaneously. \end{expl}